Historical Football Kits

 Background

-The brand new club was welcomed into the Midland League although, to the embarrassment of club officials, they had to borrow £35 for the security deposit, subscriptions and entry fees.
+The brand new club was welcomed into the Midland League although, to the embarrassment of club officials, they had to peterborough united crest 1949borrow £35 for the security deposit, subscriptions and entry fees.
 In no time at all, a share issue was made to raise funds, the London Ground was leased from Peterborough City Council and a team of professional players was signed up.
 Local gentlemen’s outfitters EB Jackson donated the first set of shirts, which happened to be green with a white V.

 The team struggled both on the pitch and financially.
-A change to a blue and white kit bought by the Supporters’ Club did not improve their fortunes and in 1939 they had to seek re-election.
+A change to a blue and white kit bought by the Supporters’ Club for the 1937-38 season did not improve their fortunes and in 1939 they had to seek re-election.

 Sources